 Lark fell in love with some of the old bluegrass gospel tunes, noticed that few groups sang them anymore, and wanted to share them for the joy they inspire (without needing to take the words literally!)
 Our repertoire includes a cappella and accompanied music that can broadly be called “Americana”, including bluegrass, old gospel, and country with a sprinkle of pirate songs and more.
 We are drawn to music that has heart and soul and joy and humor and look forward to sharing it with you soon!

-Lark is the founder of the Larkdales and sings baritone and tenor.
-She has sung with the San Francisco Symphony Chorus and the Pacific Mozart Ensemble (now Pacific Edge Voices).
-With PME, she was a soloist on the Kent Nagano/Deutsches Symphonie-Orchester Berlin Grammy-nominated recording of Bernstein’s Mass, and performed with Dave Brubeck, Sufjan Stevens, Sweet Honey on the Rock, and Bobby McFerrin.
-She is a member of the trio Butter Babes, and is also currently the bass with Solstice, an award-winning women’s sextet.
+Lark is the founder of the Larkdales and sings baritone and tenor (and yes, sometimes even bass).
+She has sung with and recorded 3 CDs with Solstice, an award-winning women’s septet, the San Francisco Symphony Chorus and the Pacific Mozart Ensemble (now Pacific Edge Voices).
+With PME, she recorded several CDs and was a soloist on the Kent Nagano/Deutsches Symphonie-Orchester Berlin Grammy-nominated recording of Bernstein’s Mass, and performed with Dave Brubeck, Sufjan Stevens, Sweet Honey in the Rock, and Bobby McFerrin.